List of Mayhem band members: 1984–1993

 Mayhem was formed in 1984 by Necrobutcher with Euronymous and Manheim.
 After two years of rehearsals, the trio released its first demo Pure Fucking Armageddon in early 1986.
 Shortly after its release, the group became a four-piece when Eirik "Messiah" Norheim took over vocals from Euronymous.
 Within a year, the vocalist had been replaced by Sven Erik "Maniac" Kristiansen, who performed on the group's first EP Deathcrush.
 Both Maniac and Manheim left shortly after the EP's release, and were briefly replaced by Vomit members Kittil Kittilsen and Torben Grue, respectively.

 During early 1988, Euronymous and Necrobutcher rebuilt Mayhem with the addition of new vocalist Per "Dead" Ohlin and drummer Jan Axel "Hellhammer" Blomberg.
-The new incarnation remained stable for several years, recording several live releases, but did not issue a full-length studio album.
+The new incarnation remained stable for circa three l years, recording several live releases, but did not issue a full-length studio album.
 On 8 April 1991, Dead died by suicide at a house shared with Euronymous and Hellhammer.
 Due to his death, and the guitarist's subsequent actions (including taking photos of his body, one of which was later used as the cover for a bootleg release), Necrobutcher left Mayhem.

 After a brief stint with Stian "Occultus" Johannsen, the band returned in late 1991 with Attila Csihar on vocals and Varg "Count Grishnackh" Vikernes on bass.
 This lineup recorded Mayhem's long-awaited full-length debut De Mysteriis Dom Sathanas, which featured material written by Dead and Necrobutcher.
 However, before it could be released, Vikernes murdered Euronymous on August 10, 1993, stabbing the guitarist 23 times after growing tensions and business disputes.
 The group consequently disbanded, with De Mysteriis Dom Sathanas receiving a release in 1994.